pauldbentley/pauldbentley/content/posts/store-and-retrieve-data-using-literal-and-variable-values-in-c-sharp/index.md

 > Which of the following lines of code creates a variable correctly?

-Complete this challenge on [freeCodeCamp](https://www.freecodecamp.org/learnfoundational-c-sharp-with-microsoft/write-your-first-code-using-c-sharp/store-and-retrieve-data-using-literal-and-variable-values-in-c-sharp).
+Try it yourself on [freeCodeCamp](https://www.freecodecamp.org/learnfoundational-c-sharp-with-microsoft/write-your-first-code-using-c-sharp/store-and-retrieve-data-using-literal-and-variable-values-in-c-sharp).

 ## Option 1